syslogic/extjs-nvd3-charts/README.md

     The Package: / packages / local / nvd3-charts

-## Including the Package in your Application
+## Getting Started

-This adds the package dependency (and goes to /app.json):
+a) change the local path to the desired location.

-    requires: ['nvd3-charts'],
+b) then clone this repository to ./

-This adds the name-space NVD3 (and goes to /app/Application.js):
+c) add the ExtJS Framework to ./ext

-    requires: ['NVD3.Charts'],
+d) add the ExtJS Crisp Theme to ./resources/themes/ext-theme-crisp

-## Useful CLI Commands
+## Common CLI Commands

 To refresh the application bootstrap: